-• Work with the laboratory community, administrators, and other employees to provide adequate facilities and to develop and implement appropriate policies and practices.

-- Monitor procurement, use, and disposal of chemicals in laboratories. - Maintain appropriate audits of laboratories, stockrooms, and storage spaces. - Provide technical assistance for complying with the CHP and answer chemical safety questions for employees. - Know the current legal requirements concerning regulated substances. - Seek ways to improve the chemical hygiene program. - Review and update the CHP annually and as needed with departmental members.
+- Work with the laboratory community, administrators, and other employees to provide adequate facilities and to develop and implement appropriate policies and practices. - Monitor procurement, use, and disposal of chemicals in laboratories. - Maintain appropriate audits of laboratories, stockrooms, and storage spaces. - Provide technical assistance for complying with the CHP and answer chemical safety questions for employees. - Know the current legal requirements concerning regulated substances. - Seek ways to improve the chemical hygiene program. - Review and update the CHP annually and as needed with departmental members. - Provide routine inspections of emergency equipment.